Under Wraps (2021 film): Plot

-Twelve year old Marshall is a horror movie fanatic while his best friend Gilbert does not share his interests, having walked out of a horror movie called Warthead that they were both seeing.
+Twelve-year-old Marshall is a horror movie fanatic while his best friend Gilbert does not share his interests, having walked out of a horror movie called Warthead that they were both seeing.
 Marshall's divorced mom is seeing a man named Ted that Marshall has trouble adjusting to and his mom wants him to give Ted a chance.
 Marshall and Gilbert see some people putting a dead body in their creepy neighbor Mr. Kubot's house.

 One day, during a field trip to a museum, Marshall and Gilbert are paired up with a new girl in town named Amy, who just moved from a town called Rockport and doesn't like where she is now, and she and Marshall bond over their love of horror movies, much to Gilbert's dismay.
 While at the museum, they see the Egyptian exhibit and learn a story about a mummy couple being separated and that one of the mummies that was supposed to be there mysteriously disappeared.

-Amy learns about the dead body in Mr. Kubot's house and believes that it's the missing mummy and they all sneak inside the house to find the mummy, and Gilbert finds the scarophagus and runs away when he finds the mummy, which comes to life and chases the kids around and gives Marshall back his flashlight that he dropped while running.
-Then Kubat and his goons come back and the kids sneak out.
+Amy learns about the dead body in Mr. Kubot's house and believes that it's the missing mummy.
+The three sneak inside the house to find the mummy, with Gilbert stumbling across the scarophagus and running away when he finds the mummy, which comes to life and chases the kids around.
+The mummy winds up giving Marshall back his flashlight that he dropped while running, then the kids have to sneak out when Kubot and his goons come back.

-The kids then discover the mummy following them and Marshall has to sneak him into his room while Ted and his mom are watching a movie and he teaches him how to eat pizza and hot sauce, and names him Harold as they start to bond.
+The kids then discover the mummy following them and Marshall has to sneak him into his room while Ted and his mom are watching a movie.
+He teaches him how to eat pizza and hot sauce, and names him Harold as they start to bond.

-Meanwhile, while Marshall is at school, Harold starts wandering around the house and gets scared by technology and runs out of the house and starts wandering around town, where he finds the museum where his girlfriend’s sarcophagus is.
-Marshall, Amy, and Gilbert decide to make a mummy movie with Harold as a school project, but they discover that Harold escaped while they were at school and they find him at the museum and they discover that an amulet that he's wearing brought him to life.
+Meanwhile, while Marshall is at school, Harold starts wandering around the house and gets scared by technology, causing him to run out of the house and start wandering around town, where he finds the museum where his girlfriend’s sarcophagus is.
+Marshall, Amy, and Gilbert decide to make a mummy movie with Harold as a school project, but they discover that Harold escaped while they were at school and find him at the museum, where they discover that an amulet that he's wearing brought him to life.

-They take him to Marshall and Gilbert's monsterologist friend Buzzy for help on what to do with him and she finds hieroglyphics on the amulet and decides to translate them.
-Meanwhile, the kids start to work on their movie and Ted gives them costumes for it, and Amy tells Marshall about her divorced dad marrying her stepdad that she didn't like at first, but eventually accepted him and she tells Marshall to do the same with Ted, then they start to work on the movie.
+They take him to Marshall and Gilbert's monsterologist friend Buzzy for help on what to do with him, and she finds hieroglyphics on the amulet and decides to translate them.
+Meanwhile, the kids start to work on their movie, which Ted gives them costumes for it.
+Amy tells Marshall about her divorced dad marrying her stepdad that she didn't like at first, but eventually accepted him, and she tells Marshall to do the same with Ted.